-(cc) Comprehensive loss
+(bb) Comprehensive loss

 Comprehensive loss is defined as the decrease in equity of the Company during a period from transactions and other events and circumstances excluding transactions resulting from investments by owners and distributions to owners.
-Accumulated other comprehensive (loss) income of the Company includes foreign currency translation adjustments related to the Company and its overseas subsidiaries, whose functional currency is US\$
+Accumulated other comprehensive income of the Company includes only foreign currency translation adjustments related to the Company and its overseas subsidiaries, whose functional currency is US\$.

-(dd) Segment reporting
+(cc) Segment reporting

-In accordance with ASC Topic 280, Segment Reporting, ("ASC 280"), the Company historically had only one single reportable segment since the Company's chief executive officer, who has been identified as the Company's chief operating decision-maker ("CODM") formerly relied on the consolidated results of operations when making decisions on allocating resources and assessing performance of the Company.
-On October 1, 2016, the Company changed its reportable segments as the CODM reviewed the operating result of two different services in order to allocate resources and assess performance of the Company.
-The operations of the Company are organized into two segments, consisting of the hosting and related services and managed network services.
+In accordance with ASC Topic 280, Segment Reporting ("ASC 280"), the Company historically had two reportable segment since the Company's chief executive officer, who has been identified as the Company's chief operating decision-maker ("CODM") formerly relied on the results of operations of hosting and related services and managed network services separately when making decisions on allocating resources and assessing performance of the Company.
 Hosting and related services business focuses primarily on colocation, interconnectivity, cloud, VPN, hybrid IT and other value-added services.
-Managed network services focuses on businesses that primarily utilize bandwidth such as content delivery network ("CDN") service, hosting area network services and last-mile wired broadband service.
+Managed network services on businesses that primarily utilize bandwidth such as content delivery network ("CDN") service, hosting area network services and last-mile wired broadband service.

-In September 2017, the Company disposed of WiFire Entities and Aipu Group, which are primarily engaged in the managed network services.
-After the disposals, the CODM reviews the operation results on the Company basis.
-As of December 31, 2017 and 2018, the Company only had one reporting segment.
+In September 2017, the Company disposed WiFire Entities and Aipu Group, which are primarily engaged in the managed network services.
+After the disposal, the Company has only one hosting and related services remained and the CODM reviews the operation result of the Company as a whole.
+As of December 31, 2018 and 2019, the Company only had one reporting segment.

-(ee) Employee benefits
+(dd) Employee benefits